 All in all I'd recommend Suttree, but only if you've read McCarthy's other novels.
-It can be maddeningly verbose, and I was sometimes tempted to skip over certain sections, but I didn't, and I'm glad I saw it through to the end.
+It can be maddeningly verbose, and I was sometimes tempted to skip over certain sections.
+I didn't however, and I'm glad I saw it through to the end.

 "Cotton" (a.k.a.
 "The Ballad of Lee Cotton") by Christopher Wilson (2005)

 "The Help" by Kathryn Stockett (2009)

 "The Story of My Teeth" by Valeria Luiselli (2015)*